danhammer/ARE212/README.md

 ARE212 - Section Notes
 ======

-This is a repository for the section notes for ARE212, Spring 2013.
-Each section has its own directory that contains at least three core
+This is a repository for the latest version of the ARE212 section notes.
+Each section has its own directory that contains at least three core files:
-files:

-1. An `org-mode` file that contains all of the code and description for the section.
-In fact, this file *is* the code; it compiles to both the LaTeX-generated PDF, as well as the `R` script.
-The results are dynamically updated within the document; but you'll have to have Emacs installed to interact with the `org-file`.
-If you are not Emacs-inclined, then you can read the PDF and follow along with the `R` script.
+1. An org-mode document `.org` that compiles to the `.pdf`, `.tex`, and `.R` files.
+In fact, the org-mode document _is_ the code; and you can dynamically update all downstream documents from within Emacs' org-mode.
+You do not have to interact with the org-mode document directly if you are not using Emacs, but rather just with the R code or PDF write-up.
+If you'd like to get set up with Emacs (_highly recommended_) then please see the next section of this README.

-2. A PDF of the section description and code.
+2. A PDF of the section description, which documents the code.

 3. An `R` script that compiles all of the code within the PDF.

-You can grab the most recent versions of the PDFs by hitting "View Raw" after navigating to the file in the proper directory.
-This will download the document to your local machine.
-Same goes for the `R` script.
+Note that there is no documentation within the code.
+Instead, the code is documented from the PDF description.

+If there are supporting images or TeX fragments for the write-ups, there will be a subdirectory called `inserts/` within the section header.

+The sections are organized as follows:
+- `section-01` Matrix operations in R.
+- `section-02` OLS in R.
+- `section-03`
+- `section-04`

 # Org mode notes